 Science is always an adventure!
 Ms. Tammie Dawkins, our science teacher, works closely with the classroom teachers to develop lessons based on their units.
 From nature walks to volcano experiments to our earth worm habitats, our time in the lab is full of exploration.
 We learn a lot about hypothesizing and making predictions, and learn that it’s okay to not always know the right answer.
 Our lab is also home to some feathered and furry friends.
 We have birds, gerbils and fish!

-Each classroom participates in weekly chapel taught by our director, Ms. Kristin.
+Each classroom participates in weekly chapel taught by our Head of School, Ms. Katie Clark.
 Chapel takes place in the big church.
 We sing and learn different bible stories.
 The most important lesson we share with our children is that God always loves them and that they are never alone!
 Our lessons are nondenominational so that each child can participate and feel welcome while learning the fundamentals of the bible.